mosra/m.css/documentation/test_python/content/docs.rst

         add any detailed block.

 .. py:enum:: content.EnumWithSummary
+    :value ANOTHER: This value is documented from within the ``enum`` directive...

     And this is detailed docs added to the docstring summary. :ref:`VALUE`!!

+.. py:enumvalue:: content.EnumWithSummary.THIRD

+    ... while this comes from the ``enumvalue`` directive.

 .. py:function:: content.foo
     :summary: This overwrites the docstring for :ref:`foo()`, but doesn't